Your secret weapon against overwhelm & being ignored

 However, short of an epiphany, it would take a lot of self-work to shift your emotions.
 So, I wouldn’t bother.
 There’s a simpler, quicker way: put the reps in.
 It gets you comfortable doing anything simply by doing it often.

-The way I did it was to acknowledge the emotions and then pull a Nike: “just do it”.
+The way I started was to acknowledge the emotions and then pull a Nike: “just do it”.

 Once.
 Then once again.
 Then one more time.
 And another, and another, and another.
 Soon enough, the discomfort starts fading.